leoswing/comparequeries-datasource-rc/src/README.md

 > Only if you have already the old version plugin.

-Disabled old version if you have already installed the autohome-comparequeries-datasource plugin.
+Disabled old version if you have already installed the comparequeries-datasource plugin.

 Grafana --> Administration --> Plugins and data --> Plugins